trentmora/ITS211markdown-analyzer/README.md

 Author: Trent Mora
 Course: ITS 211 – Introduction to Python Programming
 ---

+-= IMPROPERLY FORMATTED -=- SEE ORGINIAL FILE IN PROJECT 5 =-

 ASL README HERE: https://youtu.be/dn2CK9qkLqk

 This is a simple Python program that scans a given directory for